GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

 # create the catkin workspace
 $ mkdir -p ~/workspace/catkin_ws/src
 $ cd ~/workspace/catkin_ws
+$ catkin init
-$ catkin_make
+$ catkin build

 # add catkin_ws path to bashrc
 $ sudo sh -c 'echo "source ~/workspace/catkin_ws/devel/setup.bash" >> ~/.bashrc'

 ```
-> Note:  out of personal preference, my catkin_ws is created as a subdirectory under ~/workspace
+> Note:  out of personal preference, the catkin_ws is created as a subdirectory under ~/workspace

 Close and open a new terminal window.
 Verify that your catkin_ws is visible to ROS: